-- A. Minor amendments include: - 1.
-Transfers of ownership without any change in use; - 2.
+A. Minor amendments include:

+- 1. Transfers of ownership without any change in use; - 2.
 Reductions in permitted volume or changing use of a well from nonexempt to exempt; - 3.
 Reductions in permitted volume due to a use type change; - 4.
 Substantial alteration of a well; - 5.
 Increases in use of 10% or less of permitted pumpage for users permitted for more than 12,000,000 gallons annually; - 6.
-Increases of up to 2,000,000 gallons annually for users permitted for 12,000,000 gallons or less; - 7.
-Increases of 20% or less in total storage volume or the recoverable amount of a Source and Recovery Permit. - 8.
-Converting two or more wells individually permitted by the same permittee into an aggregate system under one permit; and - 9.
+Increases of up to 2,000,000 gallons annually for users permitted for 12,000,000 gallons or less from the Edwards Aquifer; - 7.
+Increases of up to 650,000 gallons annually for users permitted for 2,000,000 gallons or less from the Trinity Aquifers. - 8.
+Increases of 20% or less in total storage volume or the recoverable amount of a Source and Recovery Permit. - 9.
+Converting two or more wells individually permitted by the same permittee into an aggregate system under one permit; and - 10.
 Converting to a multi-user well.